 Strategy Field Study and Specializations

-Students can choose from over 15+ areas of specialization Following are some of the more popular specializations offered:
+Students can choose from over 15+ areas of specialization.
+Following are some of the more popular specialties offered:

 - Business Consulting